IBM/ansible-storage-protect/roles/install_ba_client/readme.md

 The role performs the following steps:

 1. **Compatibility Checks**:
+   - Checks if the ba client is already installed or not.
+   - If already installed and user has specified the action as install, role will skip the installation.
+   - If action is specified as install then performs the following pre-checks,
        - Verifies system architecture compatibility.
        - Checks if Java is installed.
        - Confirms that sufficient disk space is available.

 2. **File Transfer and Extraction**:
    - Transfers the tar file to the remote host.